Since I was 13 years old, I’ve dreamed of completely transforming education.

 It’s a privilege to teach at UCF.
 I’m able to research educational issues that perplex me and engage with students in compelling dialogues on how to promote optimal learning and development through great instruction.

 Fostering the development of educational systems that engage all children, particularly those from underserved populations, is truly my life’s work.
 I'm thrilled to announce the forthcoming publication of my new book on how to help all kids THRIVE in school.

 In addition to educational issues, I'm passionate about my faith.
 I also spend a good amount of time thinking and learning about health and productivity.
 Music, books, movies, iOS apps, poetry, and trees are also on the list.

 I'm also a certified yoga instructor, where my passion for teaching helps folks craft a personalized practice.

-I publish to Medium regularly so you can find a little of everything I do over there.
+I post prose and short essays to Medium from time to time, so you can find a little of everything I do over there.
 Or learn more about my blog posts here.
 If you want to stay in touch, you can follow me below on your fave social media site.

 Disclaimer: All posts on this site represent my personal perspectives and are not representative of UCF, Galileo School, or any other organization.